-This reaction decarburizes the steel, produces micro cracks/fissures and lowers toughness of steel but not necessarily cause loss in thickness.
+These bubbles exert pressure and also coalesce into fissures.
+The growth of voids and fissures weakens the metal, which leads to a major crack.
+This reaction decarburizes the steel, produces micro cracks/fissures and lowers toughness of steel but may not cause a loss in thickness.